-Places for Everyone is a multi-year infrastructure grant fund and support programme for Scotland1 We provide funding and support, to design and build active travel infrastructure across the country which encourages and enables people to walk, wheel2 or cycle.
+Places for Everyone is an infrastructure grant fund and support programme for Scotland1.
+We provide funding and support, to design and build active travel infrastructure across the country, enabling more people to walk, wheel2 or cycle for every day journeys.

-Places for Everyone aim and objectives
+Places for Everyone's aims and objectives